santoshmn26/Exam-Preparation-For-Hadoop-Spark-developer-CCA175/Sqoop/Readme.md

     - what if the primary key not evenly spaced even though it is of type INT?
 ```

-**9. Try to run the followin import command on a table without a primary key**
+**9. Try to run the following import command on a table without a primary key**
 ```
 sqoop import \
     --connect jdbc:mysql://localhost:3306/retail_db \